Echo Lake (Montana): Sediments

 Echo lake is fed primarily by groundwater flow from glacial outwash gravel.
 This outwash comes from the Swan Valley sub-lobe of the Flathead Glacial lobe of the Cordilleran Ice Sheet.
 The Gravel allows for easy flow from the upper portions of the Swan Valley.
 This gravel comes to contact with the surface around the area of Echo and Mud lake, and ends north of Lake Blaine.
 This outwash creates a series of "pothole lakes", Spill lake, Lake of the Woods, McGilvary Lake, Double Lake, and many more.
 While groundwater is the main source of water for Echo Lake, a small Echo Creek also fills into the Lake, which is sourced by mountain runoff.
-Despite this creek being a small part of the overall water source for Echo Lake, it can cause large increases or decreases in water level when the stream flows high or low respectfully.
+Despite this creek being a small part of the overall water source for Echo Lake, it can cause large increases or decreases in water level when the stream flows high or low respectively.
 There are rumors around the lake that the creek is manipulated by upstream landowners causing floods or droughts in the lake, but these claims are unproven.